If your name is on one of these connected with fraud you may find it difficult or impossible to take out credit and your bank account may be closed.

 - debts on your CRA reports that you don’t recognise;

 - getting letters/emails/phone calls from lenders or debt collectors about credit you didn’t ask for / accounts you don’t know you have / goods you didn’t order.
-Even if these are saying that you have been refused credit, you should follow up on this as the fraudster may try again and succeed;
+Even if these say that you have been refused credit, follow up on this as the fraudster may try again and succeed;

 - regular monthly bank account or credit card statements do not arrive;